 The amount of money that has been paid out in claims over the years is disproportionately low compared to the amount that has been taken in premiums.
 In other words, the banks and providers have been making a lot of money from a product, which in many cases, was useless for the person paying for it.

 And that wasn't the worst of it.
 Sales advisers were heavily incentivised to sell PPI - with customers subjected to a range of sophisticated tactics.
 Most depressing of all, a huge range of organisations - banks that people trusted like Lloyds TSB, RBS, HSBC and Barclays, as well as credit card companies like Mint, Capital One and MBNA, just to name a few - were involved.

-If you think you've been a victim of this scandal, the best way to be sure is to read through the statements below.
+If you think you may have PPI, the best way to check is to read through the statements below.
 If any of them ring true, then the chances are you were.
 If that's the case, then you deserve to get your money back - plain and simple.
 It's about financial justice - and that's something we feel very strongly about.